-Module Organisers: Dr Peter Cherry, Dr Christine Casey, Dr Rachel Moss, Dr Angela Griffith
+- Dr Peter Cherry, Professor Christine Casey, Dr Rachel Moss, Dr Melanie Hayes

-Assessment comprises course work and a summer examination.
-The summer examination consists of one 3-hour paper.
+- Assessment comprises course work (essay and slide test) and an end of semester examination.
+The examination consists of one 3-hour paper.
 Candidates are required to answer four questions, one of which is a compulsory photographic question which involves identifying and discussing selected works of art and architecture.

 - identify the major works of selected artists and architects during the period, their subject matter and key stylistic characteristics

 - discriminate between major building types and the design issues that arise in the different phases of European architecture

 - explain, using appropriate vocabulary, the typology and functions of visual art and imagery at key historical points over the period

 - apply knowledge accurately to comment on works of art and architecture, plans and elevations covered in the module